-Large scale piloting of the Nolans process is being undertaken in seven separate phases throughout 2017.
-The purpose of piloting is to collect key operational, performance, process, mass balance, mechanical engineering and materials handling data for inclusion in the Nolans DFS which is scheduled for 2018.
-Importantly, Arafura is partnering with independent engineering firm SNC-Lavalin to review the performance of each stage of piloting to support the basis of design and final capital and operating cost estimates.
+The purpose of piloting is to collect key operational, performance, process, mass balance, mechanical engineering and materials handling data for inclusion in the Nolans Definitive Feasibility Study (DFS).
+Arafura continues to engage independent third-party specialist consultants and equipment vendors to review the performance of each stage of piloting to support the basis of design, and final capital and operating cost estimates.